Computing solutions to the congruence ${1^n + 2^n + \dotsb + n^n\equiv p \pmod{n}}$: Algorithm for computing and

-Although Theorem \ref{TEOR:P} gives a complete characterization of the set $\mathcal{M}_p$ for a prime $p$, from a practical point of view, Corollary \ref{COR:DESC} is more useful if we want tho effectively compute the elements of this set.
-In particular, Corollary \ref{COR:DESC} implies that in order to compute $\mathcal{M}_p$ we need to compute the set of primes $\mathcal{Q}_p$.
-Since this set is not necessarily finite and it is constructed iteratively, we need stopping criteria in case they are finite.
-We give one in the following result.
+Although Theorem~\ref{TEOR:P} gives a complete characterization of the set $\mathcal{M}_p$ for a prime $p$, from a practical point of view, Corollary~\ref{COR:DESC} is more useful for effective computation of this set.
+In particular, Corollary~\ref{COR:DESC} implies that in order to compute $\mathcal{M}_p$, it is enough to compute the set of primes $\mathcal{Q}_p$.
+Below we propose Algorithm~\ref{Alg1} that in the case of finite $\mathcal{Q}_p$ constructs it in a finite number of steps.
+Namely, for an input prime $p$, Algorithm~\ref{Alg1} constructs a nested sequence of sets $X_1[p]\subseteq X_2[p]\subseteq \dots$.
+If this sequence stabilizes, the algorithm returns the limiting set denoted $\mathfrak{X}[p]$, which equals $\mathcal{Q}_p\cup\{p\}$ as we show in Theorem~\ref{th:algstop} below.